mauriceling/sipy/README.md

 # Statistics in Python (SiPy): Python-Based Statistical Graphical User Interface for R/Python

-Back in 2012 when I was teaching a graduate course of Statistical Method in the [Department of Mathematics & Statistics](https://www.sdstate.edu/mathematics-statistics) of [South Dakota State University (USA)](https://www.sdstate.edu/), I found the world of statistical tools / applications to be a problem.
-I remembered a conversation with Runan during lunch one day that if I plot the statistical tools that I know on the heuristic axes of cost and difficulty, I will get something like this:
+Back in 2012 when I was teaching a graduate course of Statistical Methods in the [Department of Mathematics & Statistics](https://www.sdstate.edu/mathematics-statistics) of [South Dakota State University (USA)](https://www.sdstate.edu/), I found the world of statistical tools / applications to be a problem.
+I remembered having a conversation with Runan during lunch one day that if I plotted the statistical tools that I knew on the heuristic axes of cost and difficulty, I would get something like this:

 ![common statistical tools](https://github.com/mauriceling/sipy/blob/main/images/common_statistical_tools.jpg)